 J. Derrick Lemons is an Associate Professor of Religion at the University of Georgia in Athens, GA, USA.
-He is a Visiting Fellow at Christ Church, the University of Oxford and the Religion Fellow for the Willson Center for Humanities and Art at the University of Georgia.
+He is a Member of the Senior Common Room, Christ Church, the University of Oxford and the Religion Fellow for the Willson Center for Humanities and Art at the University of Georgia.
 He is the President of the American Academy of Religion for the Southeastern Region and the Director of the Center for Theologically Engaged Anthropology.

 Dr. Lemons graduated from Southern Wesleyan University with a Bachelor of Science in Religion (1994) and from Asbury Theological Seminary with a Master’s (1997) and Doctorate (2008).
 His research and teaching are guided by his interest in the intentional innovations of religious subcultures and the influence of theology in religion across time and space.
 Currently, he serves as the PI of a $327,000 John Templeton Foundation grant that is researching rapid religious change.
 Previously, he served as the PI of a $217,000 John Templeton Foundation grant to establish the field of Theologically Engaged Anthropology.